David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 ```shell
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```
 Note, the requirement to pass --pod-network is dependent on the chosen CNI.
 For Flannel, this is required.
-Kubeadm will also let you know if any prerequistes are not made.
+Kubeadm will also let you know if any prerequisites are not made.

 Once completed, a message will be displayed: